Brett-Kennedy/ClassificationThresholdTuner/README.md

 ### tune_threshold()
 The main method.
 No output other than the threshold(s) found.
 In the case of binary classification, this returns a single threshold.
 In the case of multi-class classification, this returns a threshold per class.

+Can only take metrics based on labels, not probabilities.
+The goal of the tool is to find thresholds that maximize such metrics.

 Once called, may wish to call print_stats_labels() again with the optimal threshold(s).